 If I had a pound for every time these words are used in my therapy room I would have a very heavy piggy bank:

-So how can you feel different?
+So how can you feel different about anxieties?

 Now, we are emotional creatures and this is a gift.
 Without the full range of emotions we couldn’t experience joy and pleasure and we all want some of that don’t we?
 But it becomes a problem when the negative emotions don’t seem to give you a break and stop you living a ‘normal’ life.
 Let’s not forget that many people will be feeling pleased about the election result.